spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.md

 Colors are used everywhere throughout UI components and are important for a good user experience.
 To enable you to adjust colors throughout the application to your needs, Oryx provides a configurable color system.

 The color system lets you set up the color values globally as well as override them per component.
 Components do not define _values_ for colors directly in their CSS but use [design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/styling/oryx-design-tokens.html).
-Design tokens are (CSS) variables that are provided by themes, which you can customize in your project.>>>>>>> master
+Design tokens are (CSS) variables that are provided by themes, which you can customize in your project.

 The color system comes with semantic color types and a consistent number of color steps.
 This results in a consistent naming system throughout all the components.
 The actual colors for those groups are not relevant to the color system and are part of the theme configuration.
 This lets you configure the colors in a global theme.